-During the next months, strict indoor occupancy limits were established by the Pennsylvania Department of Health which made it impracticable to host most events.
+On March 6, 2020, Pennsylvania Governor Tom Wolf declared a disaster emergency in the Commonwealth of Pennsylvania due to the Covid-19 pandemic.
+For the next year, strict indoor occupancy limits were established by the Pennsylvania Department of Health which made it impracticable to host most events.